What are the Most Dangerous Greenhouse Gases?

 11) Water Vapor

-Water vapor is both a symptom and a catalyst of global warming.
+Water vapor is both a symptom and a catalyst for global warming.

 While there are other types of greenhouse gases — literally thousands in fact — most reside in the atmosphere in small quantities.
 They may be more toxic or more efficient at preventing the Earth’s heat from escaping into space.
 But, there aren’t enough of them to register as a future threatening greenhouse gas.